Milamagof/MilaMagof/README.md

  <h1 align="center">:open_book: Hack The Box Walkthrough</h1>
-<p><strong>HackTheBox (HTB) is a platform for cybersecurity enthusiasts to improve their skills through real-world challenges and scenarios in controlled environments.
-Here I leave you machines that I am solving with the steps to penetrate its defenses and take control.</strong></p>
+<p><strong> HackTheBox (HTB)</strong> is a platform for cybersecurity enthusiasts to improve their skills through real-world challenges and scenarios in controlled environments.
+<strong>Here I leave you walkthroughs of the machines that I am solving, taking control.</strong></p>

 <table>
   <tr>